zerotier/docs/docs/cli.md

 </details>

 _A peer with the role `LEAF` is another device like a user's laptop, a server, or a [network controller](/glossary#network-controller), a peer with the role `PLANET` is a root server that is part of our infrastructure.
-Seeing unknown peers is not typically a security concern because they are usually part of our infrastructure._
+Seeing unknown peers is not typically a security concern because they are usually part of our infrastructure.
+If seeing an unknown peer with the role `LEAF` ztaddr: `b6079f73c6` , You’re likely joined to a network beginning with `b6079f73c6`_

 ## Join a Network